LukeAlousis/HouseSale/README.md

 > truffle compile
 ```

-Note: If you are having issues with the sync folder run the following in the project directory
+Note: If you are having issues with the scrypt folder run the following in the project directory
 ```
 > # npm install scrypt
 ```